-With features such as intelligent call routing, dialer modes, CRM integration, analytics, workflow management, and an omnichannel solution, Five9 has something good to offer us.
+With features such as intelligent call routing, dialer modes, CRM integration, call center metrics, workflow management, and an omnichannel solution, Five9 has something good to offer us.
 However, the lack of clear, structured pricing is certainly a downside.

 When it comes to Talkdesk, the selling point seems to be the simplicity of the app, which means that businesses can quickly set up their agents to provide the best customer experience possible right on the agent’s phone or tablet.

-Talkdesk offers two pricing packages, one for enterprise clients, and one for growing businesses in need of a call center.
+Talkdesk offers two call center pricing packages, one for enterprise clients, and one for growing small businesses in need of a call center.
 Pricing is quote-based depending on the package and optional features that companies can choose to implement.

-- Talkdesk is an excellent solution for large organizations with a lot of agents on the job.
+Talkdesk is an excellent solution for large organizations with lots of agents.
 Software simplicity means quicker setup and easier integration for the whole team.
+See Talkdesk reviews here.

 Large and midsize companies looking for a powerful call center solution can always turn to Genesys for help.
 As one of the largest companies in the industry, Genesys’ contact center platforms are packed with the latest features, and regular updates keep on coming.
 It is worth noting that companies such as PayPal that serve millions of customers each year use Genesys to power their business.

-Genesys offers three platforms for businesses looking to level up their game: PureEngage (based on Interactive Intelligence technology), PureConnect (Genesys’ own solution), and PureCloud – Genesys call center software is powered with modern features ACD, IVR, routing, workforce optimization, and omnichannel support that provide seamless customer experience.
+Genesys offers three platforms for businesses looking to level up their game: PureEngage (based on Interactive Intelligence technology), PureConnect (Genesys’ solution), and PureCloud – Genesys software is powered with modern features ACD, IVR, routing, workforce optimization, and omnichannel support that provide seamless customer experience.

 Overall, the solution seems to be fit for smaller businesses looking to up their customer experience.
 The CXone platform allows businesses to enjoy modern contact center features and get a good return for their investment.